FRoundation: Are Foundation Models Ready for Face Recognition?: Related Work

-The application of foundation models in biometrics is still very limited, with only few recent works started investigating their potential.
+The application of foundation models in biometrics is still very limited, with only a few recent works starting to investigate their potential.
 For example, Iris-SAM \cite{farmanifard2024irissamirissegmentationusing}, which is based on the foundation model SAM \cite{kirillov2023segment}, fine-tunes it on ocular images for iris segmentation, achieving an average segmentation accuracy that surpasses the best baseline by a substantial margin of 10\% on the ND-IRIS-0405 dataset.
-Arc2Face \cite{papantoniou2024arc2facefoundationmodelidconsistent} is an identity-conditioned face foundation model that generates photo-realistic images based on the ArcFace embedding of a person.
+Arc2Face \cite{papantoniou2024arc2facefoundationmodelidconsistent} is an identity-conditioned face foundation model that generates photo-realistic images based on the ArcFace \cite{Deng_2022} embedding of a person.
 To showcase the performance of the generated data, they train a FR model on synthetic images from their model, achieving superior performance compared to existing synthetic datasets \cite{DBLP:journals/ivc/BoutrosSFD23}.
-Recognizing the immense potential of foundation models across diverse tasks, this study breaks new ground by exploring their adaptation for face recognition, a path, to the best of our knowledge, unexplored until now.
+Recognizing the immense potential of foundation models across diverse tasks, this study uncovers new perspectives by exploring their adaptation for FR, a path that, to the best of our knowledge, has been unexplored until now.